OpenLineage/workshops/spark/README.md

 ### Installing the Jupyter notebook

 When the docker compose is up and running, login to Jupyter notebook using your browser, as mentioned [here](https://openlineage.io/docs/integrations/spark/quickstart_local).
-Then, in the Jupyter notebook's `openlinage` folder, upload the file `column-lineage-oct-2022.ipnb` by using upload button or simply dragging and dropping the file into the folder.
+Then, in the Jupyter notebook's `notebook` folder, upload the file `column-lineage-oct-2022.ipnb` by using upload button or simply dragging and dropping the file into the folder.

 Open the notebook file once it's uploaded, and follow the instructions.